fangq/jsubjson/README.md

 > ⚠ Please note, this package is in early alpha stage.
 Encoding and decoding working as far
 > as I know.
 If you encounter an bug, please [create an issue].

-There are no unit test yet.
-PRs are welcome!

 [Universal Binary JSON]: http://ubjson.org/
 [create an issue]: https://bitbucket.org/shelacek/ubjson/issues